-A 30-minute animated film directed by Richard Williams in 1958, exploring philosophy without dialogue through the conflicts of three men who visit a little island.Why so many spoiler tags?
-Well, let's just say this is a film that's full of surprises...
+A 30-minute animated film created by Richard Williams (in his film debut) in 1958, exploring philosophy without dialogue through the conflicts of three men who visit a little island.

 This short film provides examples of:

 - Barbie Doll Anatomy: The three little men.
 Also, a couple of naked women appear with nipples but no visible genitalia.

 - Chekhov's Gun: The way Truth is dressed when he comes to the island.
 It's easy to miss.
 Not so easy to miss is the armor Good is wearing.

 - Deranged Animation: Williams gets very creative with the way his characters look and move.

 - Fan Nickname: Since the three characters are nameless, they're sometimes referred to in reviews and analayses of the film as "Good", "Truth", and "Beauty" for the sake of convenience.